EvaMaeRey/ggplot2-extension-cookbook/README.md

 The construction is almost identical.
 However, in the stat version, the geom is flexible because it can be user defined, instead of being hard-coded in the function.
-Its use allows you to go in different visual directions, but might have a higher cognative load.
+Its use allows you to go in different visual directions, but might have a higher cognitive load.

 ``` r
 p <- ggplot(data = mtcars) +